cloudwatt/os_image_factory/images/bundle-trusty-shinken/README_EN.md

 ### Adjust the parameters

 In the `.heat.yml` files (heat templates), you will find a section named `parameters` near the top.
-The mandatory parameters are the `keypair_name` and the `password` for the shinken *admin* user.
+The mandatory parameters are the `keypair_name` and the `password` for the Shinken *admin* user.

 You can set the `keypair_name`'s `default` value to save yourself time, as shown below.
 Remember that key pairs are created [from the console](https://console.cloudwatt.com/project/access_and_security/?tab=access_security_tabs__keypairs_tab), and only keys created this way can be used.

-The `password` field provides the password for shinken default *admin* user.
+The `password` field provides the password for Shinken default *admin* user.
 You will need it upon initial login, but you can always create other users later.
 You can also adjust (and set the default for) the instance type by playing with the `flavor` parameter accordingly.

-By default, the stack network and subnet are generated for the stack, in which the shinken server sits alone.
+By default, the stack network and subnet are generated for the stack, in which the Shinken server sits alone.
 This behavior can be changed within the `.heat.yml` as well, if needed.

 ~~~ yaml